-We East Indian know this as brinjal broth or broot but it is a kind of baingan bharta.
+We East Indians know this as brinjal broth or broot but it is a kind of baingan bharta.
 Made with fire-roasted brinjal and lots of green masala like spring onions and coriander.
-Often served as a side dish with rice roti or chapati.
+Often served as a side dish with rice, roti or chapati.

 I have been making them both often and I can honestly say it’s a nice variation.
 When I serve it as a side dish I leave out the bottle masala and tomatoes.
 Keep it simple like a fugat but often I will have this with only rice roti and then that little bottle masala does the trick for me.
 Feel free to experiment and let me know in the comments which you prefer.